tripledio/tripledio.github.io/_posts/2019-05-07-dependency-inversion-principle.md

 Dependency injection in itself is a form of the broader technique of inversion of control (IOC).
 IOC in itself *can* support DIP.
 But it is not because we use DI or IOC that we are necessarily applying DIP.
 No framework can help us determining what is high level and what is low level.
 Nor with defining the proper abstraction to separate the two.

-## The principle applied

-#### How to obtain instances of a low level module
 When trying to apply DIP inside our codebase, we can ask ourselves: "Who instantiates the low level implementation of the abstraction if it’s located in an an other module?
-If we're using an IOC container, the IOC container could create the instance of the low level module and inject it where necessary.
+Using an IOC container, this is an easy problem.
+The IOC container could create the instance of the low level module and inject it where necessary.
 So **an IOC container makes it really easy to inject low level details into our high level modules**.
 But we still need to provide the proper abstractions ourselves.
-And place them in their correct location.
-With the high level policy.
+And we are still responsible for  placing the abstractions in the correct location, next to the high level policy.

 So is an IOC container required when one wants to apply DIP?
 Of course not.
+We just need some sort of "main" module that wires our application together.
+The "main" is able to access all the necessary objects and wire them together.
+This is a purely technical affair that we could handle ourselves but it is a solved problem for which we often prefer the use an IOC.
+But using a IOC does not guarantee that DIP is applied.
+It is up to us to define the proper architectural boundaries and policy separations.
+So DI does not imply DIP and vice versa.
+Separate things.

+> Using a IOC does not guarantee that DIP is applied

+## The principle applied

+#### How to obtain different instances of a low level module dynamically

-There are many different ways to do this.
-A classic approach would be the use of the **[Abstract Factory pattern](https://refactoring.guru/design-patterns/abstract-factory)** for injecting low level details into our high level modules.
-When applied across layers, the abstract factory illustrates nicely how high level modules can obtain references to low level instances.
+There are cases where determining the proper instance of a low level policy is dynamic.
+Something that depends on some case by case logic.
+For instance the correct low level policy to use could depend on the request scope input.
+A classic approach to tackle this would be the use of the **[Abstract Factory pattern](https://refactoring.guru/design-patterns/abstract-factory)** for injecting low level details into our high level modules.
+This well known pattern, when applied across layers, illustrates nicely how high level modules can obtain references to low level instances.
+The Abstract Factory pattern can help us applying DIP.

 ![Introduce a factory](/img/posts/dip/withFactory.png){:width="500px"}

+The "main" wiring module would wire the low level policies, the concrete abstract factory implementations, into the high level modules that use the abstraction: the abstract factory.

 #### The repository pattern
 Looking at the repository pattern, as originally coined by Eric Evans, we can clearly see that it's a fine example of the dependency inversion principle.
 The pattern states that an *abstraction* should be created which is free of technical details, and should preferably look a lot like a collection interface.
 The abstraction should be implemented in the infrastructure layer where all the technicalities of dealing with a persistent store should be hidden.
 From the domain perspective, we are talking with a collection-like interface to store the aggregates.